Vera-Ellen: Personal life

 According to Hollywood chronicler Brian Cronin, what he describes as Vera-Ellen's "extremely thin" appearance led to rumors during her career that she had an eating disorder.
 A rumor that her neck was always covered during the filming of White Christmas because of wrinkling caused by supposed anorexia persists to this day.
 However, pictures and video taken at the same time show her neck appearing normal and undamaged.
 A friend, Bill Dennington, who knew her during the last 20 years of her life, dismissed the story about her neck and added that he hated "that people think of her as 'the dancer with anorexia' and not just the fabulous dancer who has been so overlooked."

 Her niece by marriage, Ileana Rothschild, born in 1967, remembered that her aunt "never stopped taking dance classes and maintained her slim figure always."
 She was also an "avid swimmer", who used a swimming program to recover from a mild stroke late in her life.
 According to Rothschild, she had no eating disorder.

 Vera-Ellen was married twice.
 Her first husband was a fellow dancer, Robert Hightower, to whom she was married from February 1941 to November 1946.
 Her second husband was oilman Victor Bennett Rothschild.
 They were married from 1954 to 1966 when they divorced.
 While married to Rothschild, she gave birth to a daughter, Victoria Ellen, who died in 1963 at three months from SIDS.
 Following the death of her only child, she withdrew from public life.

 Death

-Vera-Ellen died at the Los Angeles County General Hospital on August 30, 1981, of ovarian cancer.
-She was 60 years old.
+Vera-Ellen died at the Los Angeles County General Hospital on August 30, 1981, of ovarian cancer, aged 60.